Organ Love: Chicken Liver Fried “Rice” (Paleo, AIP, GAPS, Wahls, Whole30)

 Can I Take a Supplement Instead?

 This is one of my favorite recipes, but if you’re looking for an easier alternative, there is one available.
 Chris Kresser is a leader in the ancestral health and functional medicine communities, and he considers organ meat a superfood.
 However, after working with thousands of patients, he learned that many didn’t want to prepare organ meats at home.
 So, he created a high-quality supplement that combines 100% grass-fed liver, heart, kidney, pancreas, and spleen so you can get all of these nutrients easily.
-You can use the code PHOENIX for 15% off your order.
 Learn more here.

 Shop now: Adapt Naturals bio-available organ meat supplement